Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Boolean Tree Circuits from Heterogeneous Gates

 Let us define $\mathfrak{P}($Subtree$, g)$ as the sum of $\epsilon_g$ along any path from root of the subtree to a leaf through $g$.
 Let $\mathcal{S}(g)$ be the sibling nodes of $g$ in the gate graph and subtree$(g)$ be the subtree rooted at $g$.

 This algorithm starts by allocating some $\epsilon$ to the nodes at lowest depth that are siblings and tunes $\epsilon$ according to a binary search while adjusting $\epsilon$ values of other nodes according to conditions \eqref{eq:childSum} and \eqref{eq:allPathSame}.
 For any allocations of $\epsilon$ values to the children of a node, it uses condition \eqref{eq:childSum} to obtain the allocation of their parent.
-Note that solving \eqref{eq:childSum} is the same as solving the one-dimensional unconstrained convex optimization problem in step \ref{eq:childSumConvex} of \textsc{SubtreeAlloc}.
-This is because $\psi$ is convex, and hence, the optimality condition for step \ref{eq:childSumConvex} is the derivative being $0$.
-This derivative condition is the same as \eqref{eq:childSum}.
-We write the step \ref{eq:childSumConvex} in this fashion to show that \eqref{eq:childSum} is easily solvable, given the $\epsilon$ values of child nodes.
-When a node has an allocation of $\epsilon$, then using \eqref{eq:allPathSame} one can enforce conditions on $\epsilon$ values of other sibling nodes.
+Note that solving \eqref{eq:childSum} is the same as solving the one-dimensional unconstrained convex optimization problem in Step \ref{eq:childSumConvex} of \textsc{SubtreeAlloc}.
+Since $\psi$ is convex, the optimality condition for Step \ref{eq:childSumConvex} is equivalent to the derivative being $0$, which is the same as \eqref{eq:childSum}.
+We write Step \ref{eq:childSumConvex} in this fashion to show that \eqref{eq:childSum} is easily solvable, given the $\epsilon$ values of child nodes.
+When a node has been allocated an $\epsilon$, then one can enforce conditions on $\epsilon$ values of other sibling nodes using \eqref{eq:allPathSame}.
 The sub-routine \textsc{SubtreeAlloc} carries out this procedure recursively.
-It is not hard to show that this algorithm reaches the optimum of \eqref{eq:minEnonUni2}.